ionut-damian/udct_carnd_trafficsign/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of **0.994** (computed in code cell "Train the model", line 25)
+* training set accuracy of **0.997** (computed in code cell "Train the model", line 25)
-* validation set accuracy of **0.967** (computed in code cell "Train the model", line 28)
+* validation set accuracy of **0.975** (computed in code cell "Train the model", line 28)
-* test set accuracy of **0.950** (computed in code cell "Evaluation with test data", line 5)
+* test set accuracy of **0.960** (computed in code cell "Evaluation with test data", line 5)

 I first started using the LeNet architecture which I adapted to the new input format.
 This yielded an initial validation accuracy of **0.88**.

-I then added some regularization techniques (dropout, L2-regularization) to make sure I was not overfitting.
+I then added some regularization techniques (0.5 dropout, L2-regularization) to make sure I was not overfitting.
 This yielded a small accuracy boost of roughly 1-2%.

 Next, I noticed the accuracy was increasing up until the last epoch.
 To make sure, the training would not stop until achieving full accuracy, I reduced the batch size to 64.
 This meant more batches and yielded another 2-3% accuracy on the validation set.